- This event has passed.

 Image-Based Mesh Generation and Volumetric T-Spline Modeling for Isogeometric Analysis with Engineering Applications

 With finite element method and scanning technology seeing increased use in many research areas, there is an emerging need for high-fidelity geometric modeling and mesh generation of spatially realistic domains.
-In this talk, I will highlight our research in three areas: image-based mesh generation for complicated domains, trivariate spline modeling for isogeometric analysis, as well as biomedical, material sciences and engineering applications.
-I will first present advances and challenges in image-based geometric modeling and meshing along with a comprehensive computational framework, which integrates image processing, geometric modeling, mesh generation and quality improvement with multi-scale analysis at molecular, cellular, tissue and organ scales.
+This talk will highlight research in three areas: image-based mesh generation for complicated domains, trivariate spline modeling for isogeometric analysis, as well as biomedical, material sciences and engineering applications.
+First Prof. Zhang will present advances and challenges in image-based geometric modeling and meshing along with a comprehensive computational framework, which integrates image processing, geometric modeling, mesh generation and quality improvement with multi-scale analysis at molecular, cellular, tissue and organ scales.
 Different from other existing methods, the presented framework supports five unique features: high-fidelity meshing for heterogeneous domains with topology ambiguity resolved; multiscale geometric modeling for biomolecular complexes; automatic all-hexahedral mesh generation with sharp feature preservation; robust quality improvement for non-manifold meshes; and guaranteed-quality meshing.
 These unique capabilities enable accurate, stable, and efficient mechanics calculation for many biomedicine, materials science and engineering applications.
 As a new advancement of traditional finite element method, isogeometric analysis (IGA) was proposed to integrate design and analysis.
-In the second part of this talk, I will present our latest research on volumetric T-spline parameterization for IGA applications.
+In the second part of this talk, she will present her latest research on volumetric T-spline parameterization for IGA applications.
 For arbitrary-topology objects, we first build a polycube whose topology is equivalent to the input geometry and it serves as the parametric domain for the following trivariate T-spline construction.
 Boolean operations, geometry skeleton and centroidal Voronoi tessellation based surface segmentation are used to preserve surface features.
 A parametric mapping is then used to build a one-to-one correspondence between the input geometry and the polycube boundary.
 After that, we choose the deformed octree subdivision of the polycube as the initial T-mesh, and make it valid through pillowing, quality improvement, and applying templates or truncated subdivision schemes to handle extraordinary nodes.
 Weighted and truncated T-spline basis functions are derived to enable analysis-suitability, including partition of unity and linear independence.
 The developed pipelines have been incorporated into commercial software such as Rhino and Abaqus.